 The Stakes

-It imposes affirmative duties on the deployers of high-risk AI — not just the developers.
-If your business uses AI to decide who gets hired, approved, admitted, insured, or served, SB24-205 reaches you.
+It imposes affirmative duties on the deployers of covered ADMT — not just the developers.
+If your business uses AI to decide who gets hired, approved, admitted, insured, or served, SB 26-189 reaches you.

-Any business using AI to make — or substantially assist in making — consequential decisions about hiring, lending, insurance, housing, education, or healthcare is a deployer under the statute.
+Any business using ADMT to materially influence consequential decisions about education, employment, residential real estate, lending, insurance, healthcare, or government services is a deployer under the statute.

-Risk management programs, impact assessments, consumer disclosures, bias audits, and incident response plans are all required.
+Pre-use notices, 30-day adverse-outcome notices, meaningful human review, developer documentation, and 3-year recordkeeping are all required.
 Most Colorado businesses do not yet have any of these in writing.

-A FAIIR-certified business has completed a structured audit of its AI governance, impact assessments, human-review processes, vendor contracts, and incident response plans — and maintains those standards through ongoing monitoring.
+A FAIIR-certified business has completed a structured audit of its ADMT inventory, consumer notices, meaningful human-review process, vendor documentation, and recordkeeping — and maintains those standards through ongoing monitoring.
 Certification is delivered by a Colorado-licensed attorney, so the work product is legal analysis, not a generic audit checklist.

 What the Assessment Covers

-Written impact assessments for every high-risk AI system, refreshed whenever the system materially changes.
-Covers purpose, data inputs, known limitations, and mitigations.
+Plain-language reviews for every covered ADMT, refreshed when the system materially changes.
+Covers purpose, data inputs, known limitations, and the basis for the covered-ADMT classification.

 Pricing